kilisio/preprocess/README.md

 ```

 The above will publish the package to `verdaccio` if you have it configured as your default package publishing registry.
-Then simply install and add it to your lit-element script:
+Then simply install and add it to your project script:

 ```bash
     npm install @kilisio/preprocess